 You’ll find thermometers for body temperature in the Health and Wellness aisle at Walmart.
 This will be adjacent to the Pharmacy.
 Food thermometers will be located with small kitchenwares such as kitchen knives.

-You could also simply type “thermometer” into your Walmart mobile app, and it’d tell you where it is, that’s if you love going shopping.
+You could also simply type “thermometer” into your Walmart mobile app, and it will tell you where it is, that’s if you love going shopping.
 Alternatively, you could order it online.

 If you’ve ever wondered if Walmart is a grocery store or a supermarket, I’ve got you covered.